 Scandinavian heritage, and you may know that

-the light is very important since
+the light there is very important since

-daylight is very limited in winter.
+daylight is so limited in winter.

 Today in Stockholm, for example, the sunrise

 came at 8:30 and the sun set at 2:30!